 Now that you have a bottle of liquid smoke, you may find yourself doing like my friend Emma and splashing it into baked beans, chili, baba ganouj, soups, stews, mac and cheese, or anywhere else you crave fire-roasted flavor.

 It is in my book!
 Flaked coconut, which makes up the bulk of this recipe, is full of healthy fats and fiber.
-Coconut bacon is gluten-free (as long as you make it with tamari) and vegan to boot.
-I like adding it to salads or breakfasts to give me a dose of satiating fat.
-But mostly I love the salty/sweet taste and crispy crunch that it adds to dishes.
-That's healthy in my book.
-It does contain saturated fat and sodium, so of course don't eat it if you're avoiding those things!
-Otherwise it doesn't take much to add a big burst of flavor.
+It's gluten-free (as long as you make it with tamari), vegan, and free of refined sugar.
+It does contain saturated fat and sodium, so of course go easy on it if you're avoiding those things.
+It doesn't take much to add a big burst of flavor.

-Coconut bacon is heaven anywhere you'd use regular bacon: on salads, soups, baked potatoes, roasted vegetables, grain bowls, veggie breakfast bowls, polenta, pasta, pizza, or avocado toast, among others.
+This crispy goodness is heaven anywhere you'd use regular bacon: on salads, soups, baked potatoes, roasted vegetables, grain bowls, veggie breakfast bowls, polenta, pasta, pizza, or avocado toast, among others.
 It adds big flavor, crunch, and a dose of healthy, satiating fats too.

 - Sweet Potato Breakfast Bowls with Coconut Bacon